Caregiver Klatch - Living With Loss Edition

 Coed caregiver discussion groups focused on learning, sharing and exploring the ways we think, feel and act as we navigate our grief.

 The Klatch concept is not your ordinary education or support group.
 A welcoming environment provides the backdrop for skilled peer facilitators to guide guests through a structured dialogue around caregiver issues, decided upon by the group.
 Offering nourishment, drinks, and comradery, Klatch participants are sure to gain validation, helpful advice, a sense of belonging, and restoration" - Alicia Cain, Virginia Piper Cancer Center

 Hear a participant sharing what he assumed the Caregiver Klatch would be like versus his actual experience.

 Learn how to navigate the challenges of grief.
-This program is most popular with those who have lost their loved one to catastrophic illness, but we also welcome those who haven't lost a loved one.
+This program is most popular with those who have lost their loved one to a health crisis, but we also welcome those who haven't lost their loved one.
 You may be anticipating a loss, or you may need help grieving the loss of the life you had prior to becoming a caregiver.

 Anyone, 18 & older, who's cared for a loved one facing a health crisis.
 Here's a peek at our process.

 Third Wednesday of the month.
 5:30 pm - 7:00pm

 In a private room at Common Roots Cafe.
 2558 Lyndale Ave.
 So.
 Minneapolis, MN 55405

 Randy has spent much of the 3+ years since his wife Brenda’s death from bile duct cancer figuring out what life should look like now.
 A former corporate IT drone, Randy splits his time these days grieving, grief mentoring, amateur photography, cooking 101, retiring, and providing tech help to family and friends.
 He is aided in these endeavors by his constant companion Gloria and their two cats Pia and Missy.